PhilippeSigaud/D-templates-tutorial/README.md

 ## LaTeX notes

 This tutorial doc used to be made of LaTeX files.
-You can still find them in the `latex` folder, but I'll phase them out (I just keep
+You can still find them in the `latex` folder, but I'll phase them out

 The master document is `dtemplates.tex` and calls the other subfiles: